ryanbmarx/layer-cake-ssr/README.md

 Error: <LayerCake> is not a valid SSR component.
 You may need to review your build config to ensure that dependencies are compiled, rather than imported as pre-compiled modules
 ```

 The static rendering is handled with `gulp uw` which generates the static HTML and puts it into a structured JSON format suitable for our web servers.
 The gulp task uses `./ssr.js` which is where all the static rendering takes place.
+The json file ends up in `./public/uw/covid-map-reopening-america.json`.

 ## About